Sky Rojo: Public response

-Critical reception
+Critical response

 Sky Rojo was met with a very positive response from critics.
-Review aggregator website Rotten Tomatoes gave Sky Rojo an approval rating of 92% based on 13 reviews, with an average rating of 7.4/10.
+The review aggregator website Rotten Tomatoes gave Sky Rojo an approval rating of 92% for the first season based on 13 reviews, with an average rating of 7.4/10.
+The website's critics consensus states, "Sky Rojo's depiction of sexual exploitation sometimes blurs the lines of good taste, but magnetic performances and a propulsive pace give this pulpy series a serious kick."
 Multiple critics compared the series' cinematography with the films of Quentin Tarantino.
 Elizabeth Vincentelli of The New York Times described the series as "sheer excess" for its "simultaneously minimal and over the top" plot.
 Ellen E. Jones of The Guardian gave the series' first season four stars out of five and wrote: "Sky Rojo's punchy 25-minute runtime is never long enough to truly try the patience.
 Those wild cliffhanger endings should have you slamming "next episode" faster than Coral slams the accelerator at a busy intersection".
 NMEs James McMahon gave the show three stars out of five and dubbed the show "cool" and "exciting", highlighting its "great music and solid performances".
 Juan Sanguno from El País wrote that "Sky Rojo turns every punch, every humiliation, and every threat into a triumph."Sky Rojo often got compared to Money Heist, with which it shared creators.
 In her review, Keyla Cobb of Decider wrote that those who loved Money Heist will love Sky Rojo since "both dramas look gorgeously slick, perfectly crumpling their on-the-run characters enough to look worn but still sexy" while also singling out both shows' convergence in their "dedication to humanity".
 Cobb concluded that "Sky Rojo feels like a successor to Money Heist".
 The reviewer also compared the series to other TV shows like Good Girls, Big Sky and Fargo since they all revolve around "panicked people who did something wrong and are now being chased by a nefarious force far more powerful than them".